 But, says the author, the virtue is in the middle.

 Not sharing anything leaves conversation dry and make people feel like you don’t trust them.

 This is especially true if you are getting to know each other better and if they share something personal first.

 In the last chapter, Chris MacLeod talks about Asperger’s Syndrome and how it adversely impacts social skills.

 It’s very enlightening and it made me reflect on whether or not Aspergers are best suited to teach people social skills to non-Aspergers.

-However, it’s hard to learn all the nuances that you don’t naturally get. and that might make Asperger non-ideal teachers non-Aspergers.
+I already reviewed a social skills book from an author affected by Aspergers, and it was actually very good.
+However, it’s hard to learn all the nuances that you don’t naturally get.
+And that might make Asperger non-ideal teachers non-Aspergers.

 At least when it comes to more advanced forms of emotional intelligence and leadership.